megarbon/codember2023/Challenge 05/CHALLENGE_05.md

 ** The Final Problem **
 Finally, hackers have managed to access the database and have corrupted it.
 But it seems they have left a hidden message in the database.
 Can you find it?

 Our database is in .csv format.
-The columns areid,username,email,age,location.
+The columns are id, username, email, age, location.

 A user is only valid if: